paolo-pg/paolo-pg.github.io/index.md

 ## Progressive Web Apps and building your own.
 A progressive web app (PWA) is a (mobile) website, acting like a native app.
 It can be installed on your device and works offline even if you don't have an internet connection.
+This manual is part of [this](https://github.com/paolo-pg/progressive-web-app-basic) Github project.

 #### Pros
 - No app store needed, installable by just clicking on add to home screen